kubev2v/forklift-operator/docs/development.md

 ```

-The opdev script is resides in the tools directory of the operator repo.
+The [opdev script](../tools/forklift-opdev.sh) resides in the tools directory of the operator repo.
 The only required option is -n , which is your Quay organization that hosts your operator development repos.
 You must be logged in to your cluster (as admin) and quay account prior attempting to run.

-If you need more details regarding these procedures please the [Operator SDK ansible tutorial](https://sdk.operatorframework.io/docs/building-operators/ansible/tutorial/).
+If you need more details regarding these operator procedures please the [Operator SDK ansible tutorial](https://sdk.operatorframework.io/docs/building-operators/ansible/tutorial/).

 ## Development flow

 The usual dev order flow for operator is as follows:

-* Create and make changes to your operator branch
+* Create and make changes in your operator branch
-* Run opdev script to build and publish your changes
+* Build and push your changes to your Quay org
 * Deploy from a custom catalogsource and validate changes
 * Commit changes and submit PR to forklift-operator repo